Skip to content

 Implementing centralized policy management

-There are numerous projects which are able to provide centralized policy management for a Kubernetes cluster, including the Open Policy Agent (OPA) project, Kyverno, or the Validating Admission Policy (a built-in, yet beta (aka off by default) feature as of 1.28).
+There are numerous projects which are able to provide centralized policy management for a Kubernetes cluster, including the Open Policy Agent (OPA) project, Kyverno, or the Validating Admission Policy (a built-in feature released to general availability in 1.30).
 In order to provide an example with some depth, we will focus on OPA in this cheat sheet.

 OPA was started in 2016 to unify policy enforcement across different technologies and systems, and it can be used to enforce policies on a platform like Kubernetes.
 Currently, OPA is part of CNCF as an incubating project.
 It can create a unified method of enforcing security policy in the stack.
 While developers can can impose fine-grained control over the cluster with RBAC and Pod security policies, these technologies only apply to the cluster but not outside the cluster.